Graduation Day (1981 film): Plot

 Laura Ramstead, a senior athlete at a small-town Southern California high school, collapses during a track meet, dying unexpectedly of a cardiac embolism.

-Two months later, her elder sister Anne, a U.S. Navy officer, arrives in town to participate in the high school graduation ceremony in which her sister will be honored.
+Two months later, her elder sister Anne, a U.S.N. officer, arrives in town to participate in the high school graduation ceremony in which her sister will be honored.
 Anne blames Laura's coach, Coach Michaels, for pushing her too hard, which she believes contributed to Laura's death.
-As Anne passes through downtown, she witnesses Paula, one of Laura's teammates, enter jogging trails in the woods.
+As Anne passes through downtown, she witnesses Paula, one of Laura's teammates, jogging on the trails in the woods.
 Paula is subsequently stabbed to death by an unseen killer.

 Anne attends a graduation rehearsal at the high school, where she is set to be a special guest.
 Afterward, she visits Laura's boyfriend, Kevin, and gives him one of Laura's medals as a memento.
-Meanwhile, Sally, a gymnast preparing for a photoshoot, is startled by her classmates Doris and Joanna in the locker room.
+Meanwhile, Sally, a gymnast preparing for a photoshoot, is startled by her classmates, Doris and Joanna, in the locker room.
 Shaken, she is unable to perform her routine for the shoot.
 In the locker room, Sally is confronted by a person dressed in fencing attire who stabs her through the throat with a fencing sword.

 The next day, Ralph, another track member, encounters Doris and Joanna on the trails in the woods.
 They jokingly take his football and throw it into the underbrush before leaving.
 While searching for the ball, Ralph is confronted by the killer, who throws the ball back to him with a metal spike attached, impaling and killing him.
 That night, a graduation dance takes place at the high school.
-Dolores, a flirtatious track team member, leaves the dance with her boyfriend Tony.
+Dolores, a flirtatious track team member, leaves the dance with her boyfriend, Tony.
 The two venture into the wooded trails to have sex.
 The two are met by the killer, who decapitates them both with a sword.

 Principal Guglione fields phone calls from the worried parents of Paula, Sally, Tony, and Dolores, all of whom have gone missing.
 An inspector, Halliday, arrives to investigate.
 Meanwhile, alone on the track field, track member Pete runs to attempt a pole vault.
-However, the pads in the pole vault pit have been replaced by steel spikes and he is killed upon impact.
+However, the pads in the pole vault pit have been replaced by steel spikes, and he is killed upon impact.
 Halliday subsequently questions Coach Michaels about the youth's disappearances; Michaels, enraged, informs Halliday he has just been fired due to the negative publicity surrounding Laura's death.